 How do I access my DARSweb Report?

-Access your DARSweb Report from the “Registration” tab on the UIS homepage.
-Select “Submit a New Audit”, wait for the page to refresh itself, and click “Open Audit.”
+Access your DARSweb Report from the UIS Registration webpage.
+Click “Enter DARSweb for Students,” sign in, select “Submit a New Audit”, wait for the page to refresh itself, and click “Open Audit.”
 If the General Education Bar on the chart is not solid green, your Gen Eds are not complete.

-I am coming to UIS with an Associate’s Degree already.
-Do I need to see an advisor in the Advising Center?
+I am coming to UIS with an Associate’s Degree.
+Do I need to see an advisor in the OASIS?

-If you already hold an Associate’s Degree and/or your Gen Eds are considered complete, you will need to contact your major department to schedule an appointment with your faculty advisor.
+If you have already earned an Associate’s Degree, and/or your Gen Eds are considered complete, you will need to contact your major department to schedule an appointment with your faculty advisor.
 This advisor will guide you in completing all the required courses for your field of study.
 If you need assistance determining who your advisor is, please contact OASIS.

 How do I know what classes are required of my major?

-The academic department websites provide a description of requirements to complete the major on the curriculum.
-Additionally, Four Year Advising Guides provide a suggested Fall and Spring schedule of classes you should take each semester to prepare for and complete your major.
+Each academic department provides a description of requirements to complete certain majors on their websites.
+Additionally, Four-Year Advising Guides provide a suggested Fall and Spring schedule of classes you should take each semester to prepare for and complete your major.

-I am advising a new transfer junior who still needs two general education courses.
+I am advising a newly admitted transfer junior who still needs two general education courses.
 How do I find the courses for those gen ed reqs?

 The courses meeting the general education requirements are listed on the General Education website by semester.
 Course descriptions also include a notation indicating when the course satisfies a General Education requirement.
-You or your student may also contact the Advising Center for assistance.
+You or your student may also contact OASIS for assistance.

 What are ECCE courses?
 Does my student have to take them?

-Engaged Citizenship Common Experience (ECCE) courses are university requirements, replacing university requirements (LSC and PAC courses).
+Engaged Citizenship Common Experience (ECCE) courses are university requirements.
 ECCE courses are interdisciplinary and designed to help students recognize the value of multiple perspectives.
-All first year students admitted in the 2006-07 academic year must complete all ECCE requirements.
+All first-year students admitted in the 2006-07 academic year must complete all ECCE requirements.
 Transfer sophomores and juniors who started in 2006-07 are required to complete LSC, PAC, and AST university requirements.
 Transfer sophomores & juniors who started in 2007-08 or later are required to complete the 200-400 level ECCE courses.
 Learn more about ECCE requirements.